ClickHouse/ClickHouse/docs/en/sql-reference/statements/select/index.md

 Columns that matched the `COLUMNS` expression can have different data types.
 If `COLUMNS` doesn’t match any columns and is the only expression in `SELECT`, ClickHouse throws an exception.

+### Asterisk

+You can put an asterisk in any part of a query instead of an expression.
+When the query is analyzed, the asterisk is expanded to a list of all table columns (excluding the `MATERIALIZED` and `ALIAS` columns).
+There are only a few cases when using an asterisk is justified:

+-   When creating a table dump.
+-   For tables containing just a few columns, such as system tables.
+-   For getting information about what columns are in a table.
+In this case, set `LIMIT 1`.
+But it is better to use the `DESC TABLE` query.
+-   When there is strong filtration on a small number of columns using `PREWHERE`.
+-   In subqueries (since columns that aren’t needed for the external query are excluded from subqueries).

+In all other cases, we don’t recommend using the asterisk, since it only gives you the drawbacks of a columnar DBMS instead of the advantages.
+In other words using the asterisk is not recommended.

 ### Extreme Values {#extreme-values}